apsaknet/apsak-ng/README.md

 ## Donations

-If you are a Kaspa investor, please consider supporting this project.
+If you are a apsaK investor, please consider supporting this project.
 The funds will be used to cover operational costs and further the project's functionality.

-`kaspa:qq2efzv0j7vt9gz9gfq44e6ggemjvvcuewhzqpm4ekf4fs5smruvs3c8ur9rp`
+`apsak:qrwsj38ulfq30dwze7q5rvwy8rfa237ct9eegtexah3wdjgd7g5ggmw7ut4tu`